Medical device: United States (Food and Drug Administration)

 which does not achieve its primary intended purposes through chemical action within or on the body of man or other animals and which is not dependent upon being metabolized for the achievement of its primary intended purposes.
 The term 'device' does not include software functions excluded pursuant to section 520(o)."

 European Union

-According to Article 1 of Council Directive 93/42/EEC, 'medical device' means any "instrument, apparatus, appliance, software, material or other article, whether used alone or in combination, including the software intended by its manufacturer to be used specifically for diagnostic and/or therapeutic purposes and necessary for its proper application, intended by the manufacturer to be used for human beings for the purpose of:
+According to Article 1 of Council Directive 93/42/EEC, on 26 May 2021, the definition of a medical device in the European Union is now governed by the Medical Devices Regulation (MDR) (EU) 2017/745.
+Under the MDR, a medical device is defined as any instrument, apparatus, appliance, software, implant, reagent, material, or other article intended by the manufacturer to be used, alone or in combination, for human beings for one or more of the following specific medical purposes: